Legal Help for People Seriously Injured in Motorcycle Accidents

 - Open Degloving: When the skin is completely severed from an area of the body and removed.
 It might still be connected in one spot, but it has been shed from the exposed area of the injury.
 Serious blood loss and trauma result from these types of injuries.

 - Closed Degloving: When the skin is severed from an area but remains attached.
 A force separates the skin from deeper tissue, but does not remove it from the area.
 Such injuries can be difficult to detect, and treatment for them is often delayed.

 Degloving is typically the result of violent force or trauma to a particular area of the body.
 Motorcycle crashes are some of the most common causes of degloving, since riders are exposed and lack the protection of other motorists.
 When a motorcyclist is thrown from his vehicle, he can scrape against the road with enough force to remove skin from exposed areas.
-This is why motorcyclists are told to wear long pants and long-sleeved shirts made from durable materials.
+This is why motorcyclists are encouraged to wear long pants and long-sleeved shirts made from durable materials.

 Degloving injuries require immediate emergency medical treatment.
 Open degloving injuries usually require surgery that can include reattaching skin, skin grafts, and other treatments.
 Physical therapy is often required to recover from a serious degloving injury, and there is a strong risk of infection with these injuries.
 As such, treatment can be prolonged and ongoing, which makes recovery for such injuries a lengthy process.

 After a degloving injury, your first response must be to seek immediate medical treatment.
 If the injury was due to an accident at work or another driver, you may be able to hold someone else responsible for your bills and emotional trauma.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to schedule a free consultation with a top New York personal injury lawer.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to schedule a free consultation with a top New York personal injury lawer.